Harnessing Causal AI for Deeper Marketing Insights

 “But at the back of our heads, we know that a brilliant marketing campaign isn’t always the direct cause of an uptick in web visitors.
 Measuring a true ROI on a marketing campaign relies on being able to look at the causation, not just the correlation — especially when you have multiple customer touchpoints to consider.
 That type of evaluation can make even the most daunting KPIs predictable and repeatable, ultimately informing business decisions.”

-Causal AI solves the chicken-and-egg problem of traditional AI, Giefman added.
+Causal AI solves the chicken-and-egg problem of traditional AI, Geifman added.
 In traditional AI, you find correlations like a set of coupons being linked to an increase in sales.
 However, you might be giving coupons to people who would buy anyway.
 Causation allows us to understand whether people would buy without coupons and whether the coupons actually made them buy.

 In B2B marketing, causal AI could help marketers understand how to allocate marketing resources better for deeper insights and decision-making.
 For example, whether we should send sales development to chase leads, or would they convert on their own; does sending another email have an incremental effect on conversion, etc.